Ella-Hoeppner/Quoot/README.md

     * maybe called "with" instead, set sounds side-effectful
     * I guess this should work with lazy lists?
       * this seems silly but also pretty cool maybe?
-  * update
-    * as with set, should work with lazy lists
   * set-in, update-in
   * butlast
     * should work with lazy lists